Upgrade Your Oral Health - Transform Your Overall Health

 For Enamel Health

 Calcium is fundamental for the health of dental enamel, the hard, protective outer layer of teeth.
 This mineral helps provide the necessary hardness and density that enamel requires to shield the inner layers of teeth from acidic substances and bacteria.
-Sufficient calcium intake ensures that enamel remains strong and less prone to erosion, which can lead to cavities and tooth decay.
+Sufficient calcium intake helps keep enamel strong and less prone to erosion, which can lead to cavities and tooth decay.
 Maintaining adequate calcium levels is key to preserving the enamel’s integrity over time.
 It also protects teeth against cavities and tooth erosion by reinforcing enamel.
 It also contributes to remineralization, a natural process in which minerals are redeposited in enamel after being removed by acids.
 Regular consumption of calcium-rich foods for oral care can help maintain this remineralization process, effectively reducing the risk of cavities and keeping teeth resilient against erosive attacks from sugary and acidic foods.

 Supporting Jawbone Strength to Prevent Tooth Loss